huaminghuangtw/Evergreen-Notes/Permanent-Notes/first-principle thinking.md

 	* What? \& How?
 	* Play Stealers

+---

-Start with Why, then How, and then What
+Start with Why, then How, and then What.

+---

-_Principles first, applications later._
+# Principles first, applications later.

-* When you understand the principles, applications are much easier.
+When you understand the principles, applications are much easier.